visualjournalist/visualjournalist.github.io/_posts/2017-01-19-comparing-u-s-presidential-inaugural-addresses-from-washington-to-trump.md

 I then created two visualizations: a simple word cloud for each address as well as bar graph comparing the totals over time.
 By selecting a word in the word cloud, the graph is redrawn for the selected word, showing how its use has changed from president to president.
 By selecting a bar, users can jump to a different presidential address.

-Because the tabulating was automated with a script, we were able to include President Trump’s address shortly after it was delivered.
+Because tabulating the word counts was automated by a script, we were able to include President Trump’s address shortly after it was delivered.